 2.01 The seal, an impression whereof is stamped in the margin hereof shall be the corporate seal of the Association.

-3.01 The affairs of the Association shall be managed by a Board of nine (9) Directors, consisting of the President, Vice-President, Secretary/Treasurer, the Chair of the Grievance Committee, the Chair of the Negotiations Committee, the Teaching Assistant/Research Assistant (TA/RA) Director, and three (3) other Directors, elected as provided hereinafter.
+3.01 The affairs of the Association shall be managed by a Board of ten (10) Directors, consisting of the President, Vice-President, Secretary/Treasurer, the two (2) Co-Chairs of the Grievance Committee, the Chair of the Negotiations Committee, the Teaching Assistant/Research Assistant (TA/RA) Director, and three (3) other Directors, elected as provided hereinafter.